oroinc/documentation/user/back-office/system/websites/index.rst

+:oro_documentation_types: commerce

 .. _system-websites:
 .. _user-guide--system-websites:

 Websites
 ========

-You can create multiple websites that target a particular audience, geography, a specific brand, and a segment of goods or services that your company is providing.
+You can create multiple :term:`websites <Website>` that target a particular audience, geography, a specific brand, and a segment of goods or services that your company is providing.

 .. note:: The multiple websites management is only available in the Enterprise edition.